microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

 # Create and Use Your Own Custom Strong Type Connection
-Connections serve as a secure method for managing credentials for external APIs and data sources.
-This document provides a step-by-step guide on how to create and use a custom strong type connection.
-The advantages of using a custom strong type connection are as follows:
+Connections provide a secure method for managing credentials for external APIs and data sources in Prompt flow.
+This guide explains how to create and use a custom strong type connection.

+## What is a Custom Strong Type Connection?
+A custom strong type connection in Prompt flow allows you to define a custom connection class with strongly typed keys.
+This provides the following benefits:

-* Enhanced user-friendly experience: Custom strong type connections offer an enhanced user-friendly experience compared to custom connections, as they eliminate the need to fill in connection keys.
+* Enhanced user experience - no need to manually enter connection keys.
-* Improved intellisense experience: Custom strong type connections enhance the intellisense experience, offering real-time suggestions and auto-completion for available keys.
+* Rich intellisense experience - defining key types enables real-time suggestions and auto-completion of available keys as you work in VS Code.
-* Centralized information: Custom strong type connections provide a central location to access and view all available keys and value types.
-This centralization makes it easier to explore and create the connection.
+* Central location to view available keys and data types.

 For other connections types, please refer to [Connections](https://microsoft.github.io/promptflow/concepts/concept-connections.html).